Why Conservatives Fail

 Let me repeat: building a bypass bridge over the Hoover Dam is difficult.
 Reaching voters is not.

-Related — late last year I was a guest on the IFI Podcast: “What We Have Here is Failure to Communicate.”
+Related — in late 2016 I was a guest on the IFI Podcast: “What We Have Here is Failure to Communicate.”

 I have also written often on the topic: